 - Communicate value: Ensure that your pricing clearly resonates with the value you are offering upfront.
 This will help you highlight the features that justify the cost.

-The complex buyer journeys typical of SaaS purchases necessitate a targeted, data-driven pricing strategy that engages multiple stakeholders at various stages.
+The complex buyer journeys typical of SaaS purchases necessitate a targeted, data-driven marketing strategy that engages multiple stakeholders at various stages.

 #4.
 Content Marketing